LeoJavaAI/Flask-Skeleton/README.md

 **You should be able to see the App at  http://localhost:5000/posts**

 The above command will create a posts module in the app directory along with relevant templates in the templates folder.
+For complete details on Scaffold see https://github.com/Leo-g/Flask-Skeleton/wiki/Scaffolding

 To run tests